hands-free-vim/talon.nvim/README.md

 ### Lazy installation

-After the typical [lazy setup](https://github.com/folke/lazy.nvim?tab=readme-ov-file#-installation), you'll have to add the `talon.nvim` plugin.
+After the typical [lazy setup](https://github.com/folke/lazy.nvim?tab=readme-ov-file#-installation), you'll have to add the `talon.nvim` plugin to your `init.lua`.
 We also recommend the following other plugins for the best experience.

 ```lua
 require('lazy').setup({